fpoli/view-spark-timeline/README.rst

 Command line application to visualize the timeline of Spark executions, reading Spark's log files.

-A fundamental assumption is that all the executors are added before the Spark application submit jobs.
+A fundamental assumption is that all the executors are added before the Spark application submits any job.
 That is, this tool does not support dynamic scaling.

 Can you spot the bottleneck?